-🐱 How Much Does a Cat Really Cost in the UK?
-(2026 Full Breakdown)
+How Much Does a Cat Really Cost in the UK?
+(Full 2026 Breakdown + Hidden Costs)

 While cats usually cost less than dogs, ongoing expenses can still add up quickly, especially when unexpected vet bills enter the picture.